 November 16, 2022

-College athletes need to be careful when it comes to caffeine and guarana since they are on the NCAA Banned Substances list.
+College athletes need to be careful when it comes to caffeine since it is on the NCAA Banned Substances list.
 While moderate amounts of caffeine can improve athletic performance, too much can actually hurt athletic performance.
 Overload on caffeine and you will be too anxious and jittery to play and can permanently impact your athletic career if you test positive.
-While many student athletes use caffeine daily and don’t test positive, it is possible.
-Here is what student athletes, parents, coaches and others need to know about caffeine, guarana, and NCAA drug testing.
+While many NCAA student athletes use caffeine daily and don’t test positive, it is possible.
+Here is what NCAA student athletes, parents, coaches and others need to know about caffeine, guarana, and NCAA drug testing.